javascript-studio/studio-log/README.md

 - `--stack peek` show the message and the first line of the trace (default)
 - `--stack full` show the message and the full trace
 - `--stack` same as `--stack full`
+- `--map` use given source maps file to map stack traces

 ## Filter Streams